Metaxal/quickscript-extra/README.md

 * **test-menu**: Example to show how to add and remove a menu to DrRacket
 * **test-slideshow**: Example to show how to insert slideshow images in DrRacket

+# Uninstall

+Before removing the package, first evaluate `(require quickscript-extra/unregister)`, or on the command line with `$ racket -l quickscript-extra/unregister`.

+Then remove the package, either from DrRacket's `File` menu, or on the command line with `$ raco pkg remove quickscript-extra`.